Should you use quick loans to repay debt in South Africa?

 Important: LoansFind is a comparison and referral platform, not a credit provider.
 Approval depends on the provider’s affordability, credit, identity, and fraud checks, and final rates, fees, and repayment terms must be confirmed directly with the provider.

-Before approving credit, a lender should assess whether the repayments are affordable after your existing debt and essential living costs are taken into account.
-If you take a new loan mainly to repay an old one, and the new credit does not clearly reduce your total cost or monthly pressure, it may contribute to a cycle of over-indebtedness rather than solve the problem.
+Before approving credit, a lender should assess more than whether an application can be processed quickly.
+Under the National Credit Act, a credit provider must take reasonable steps to assess your understanding of the risks and costs of the proposed credit, your debt repayment history, and your existing financial means, prospects, and obligations.
+If you take a new loan mainly to repay an old one, and the new credit does not clearly reduce your overall cost or monthly pressure, it may contribute to over-indebtedness rather than solve the problem.

 The most important question is not how quickly the money can reach your account.
-The real question is whether the new credit will reduce your overall repayment burden, ease your monthly cash flow, and help you avoid falling further behind.
+The real question is whether the new credit will reduce your total repayment burden, ease your monthly cash flow, and help you avoid falling further behind.
+A quick loan should only be used to repay debt if it improves affordability in a measurable way, not if it simply shifts debt from one account to another.

-If your real problem is that you are juggling several debts at once, it may be more useful to review a structured repayment option instead of relying on another short-term loan.
+If your real problem is that you are carrying multiple debts, it may be more useful to review a structured repayment option instead of relying on another short-term loan.
 In that case, see this LoansFind guide to debt consolidation strategy, which explains when consolidation may be more suitable than simply adding new debt.

 When a quick loan may be worth considering